 In reaction to this decision, the New York Legislature passed Section 235-H of the Real Property Law, specifically providing that “No commercial lease shall contain any provision waiving or prohibiting the right of any tenant to bring a declaratory judgment action with respect to any provision, term or condition of such commercial lease.
 The inclusion of any such waiver provision in a commercial lease shall be null and void as against public policy”.

 ¹ 159 MP Corp. v.
 Redbridge Bedford, LLC

 ² 2019 NY Slip Op 03526 (May 7, 2019)

-For more information regarding Yellowstone injunctions, lease drafting and negotiation, landlord tenant litigation, or our Real Estate and Litigation services, please contact Brian J. Markowitz, Matt Trauner or your Goldstein Hall Attorney.
+For more information regarding Yellowstone injunctions, lease drafting and negotiation, landlord tenant litigation, or our Real Estate and Litigation services, please contact Brian J. Markowitz or your Goldstein Hall Attorney.

 View Full PDF Article: Leases May Waive Yellowstone Injunction Relief